Safuya/Safuya.github.io/_posts/2018-05-27-certificate_manager.markdown

 ---
 layout: post
 title:      "Certificate Manager"
-date:       2018-05-27 19:33:21 +0000
+date:       2018-05-27 15:33:22 -0400
 permalink:  certificate_manager
 ---

 For my project, I made a website to manage SSL certificates.
 In my current job, finding out which expiring certificates are hosted on which load balancers is one of the main problems I have.
+The repository for this project can be found [here](https://github.com/safuya/certificate-manager).

 To do this, I first came up with a sketch for the sign in and certificates page on Balsamiq.
 You can see the first of these for sign in below.